 Horsham District lies within the Sussex North Water Resource Zone (WRZ).
-This WRZ is supplied from groundwater abstraction, from the Folkestone bed of the Lower Greensand/Wealden Greensand semi-confined aquifer, on the River Arun, close to Pulborough.
+This WRZ is supplied from groundwater abstraction, from the Folkestone bed of the Lower Greensand/Wealden Greensand semi-confined aquifer, close to Pulborough.
 As well as covering Horsham District, the WRZ covers part of Arun District, Crawley Borough, Chichester District and Mid Sussex District, including areas located in the South Downs National Park.
 Within the WRZ, water is mains distributed by Southern Water.